 Art and culture

 Windhoek has an active and lively community of art and crafts people.
 Galleries where exhibitions are held regularly and art can be viewed and purchased are the National Art Gallery of Namibia (NAGN) on the comer of John Meinert Street and Robert Mugabe Avenue and the Yebo Gallery in the John Muafangejo Art Centre (JMAC) in Katutura.
-JMAC offers a lively annual program of courses in disciplines such as basic and advanced printmaking, basic and live drawing and ceramics.
+JMAC offers a lively annual programme of courses in disciplines such as basic and advanced printmaking, basic and live drawing and ceramics.
 The NAGN's Permanent Collection is well worth viewing, as it contains a wide spectrum of historical as well as contemporary Namibian art and crafts.
 Numerous and varied cultural events take place in the Main Gallery, Studio, Upper Studio and foyer.

 Commercial galleries that display and sell local art and crafts are Atelier Kendzia at 14 Volans Street in Windhoek West, House of Art in the Maerua Mall shopping complex, and the Omba Gallery in the Namibia Craft Centre in the Old Breweries Building in Tal Street.
 A large number of curio shops stock local crafts as well as work from other African countries.

 The National Library of Namibia has a wide selection of reference books on the history and other aspects of the country.
-The Namibia Scientific Society also has a well-stocked library for specialized reading, as well as the full range of its own publications, which can be purchased at a modest price.
+The Namibia Scientific Society also has a well-stocked library for specialised reading, as well as the full range of its own publications, which can be purchased at a modest price.
 A special service performed by the National Archives of Namibia is the compilation of source publications on various

 aspects of the country.
 These can also be purchased.
 The Windhoek Public Library offers special lending facilities for visitors.